ANALYTICS SOLUTIONS2025-10-27

 Data visualization makes it comparatively easy for the human brain to comprehend information and helps detect patterns and outliers in data sets.

-The increasing dependence on data has made it imperative to translate information into visuals (graphs) for quicker and more effective consumption.
+The increasing reliance on data has made it imperative to present information in visual form (graphs) for quicker, more effective consumption.

 The graphical depiction of data is a method of visual communication that engages program stakeholders by enhancing their ability to understand data and participate in the assessment and decision process.

-From static to interactive to time series data visualization, and from causal loop diagrams to system dynamics models, data visualization has seen rapid growth in the last decade or so.
+From static to interactive to time-series data visualization, and from causal loop diagrams to system dynamics models, data visualization has seen rapid growth over the last decade or so.

 That’s because of the availability of not only cost-effective technology but also faster computing.